 Use your gin liqueur as the basis for a lovely festive cocktail.

 PS Save those cranberries to make Cranberry Gin Jam.

-Looking for more homemade liqueur ideas?
+Looking for more creative cranberry recipes?
 Then check these out before you go;

 Finally, if you do try this recipe don’t forget to leave a comment/star rating below as I just love to hear from readers.
 Want more Larder Love?
 Then follow me on Instagram, Facebook, Pinterest and Twitter and sign up for my newsletter too of course.